Make Your Pattern

 - Measure the size of the end of the toaster as shown by the red lines in the diagram.
 Be sure to include the length to the counter top.
 Add 1/4" seam allowances to the two sides and the top to allow for seam allowances.

 - Most toasters will need approximately 2/3 of a yard of 45" wide fabric.
-(I quilted a cotton calico, using natural cotton batting.
-See more about quilting on About Quilting or purchase pre-quilted fabric.
+(We quilted a cotton calico using natural cotton batting.
+Read up on quilting or purchase pre-quilted fabric.
 For a stiffer cover, you may want to experiment with fusible interfacing.)

-- Piping (I used 1 pkg. of Wrights® Maxi Piping you can also make your own piping.)
+- Piping (We used 1 pkg. of Wrights® Maxi Piping, but you can also make your own piping.)

-- Double Fold Bias Tape (I used 1 pkg of Wrights® Bias Tape Extra Wide Double Fold.)
+- Double fold bias tape (We used 1 pkg of Wrights® Bias Tape Extra Wide Double Fold.)

 Cut two end pieces and one continuous strip of fabric to the measurements you took in the above step.